 Catalyzing citizens to support the community and landscapes that make Chaffee County special.

-In 2016, a group concerned citizens came together to discuss the future of Chaffee County.
+In 2016, a group of concerned citizens came together to discuss the future of Chaffee County.
 Our community had been discovered and felt at a “tipping point” as population, tourism, traffic, recreation, second homeownership and housing prices continued to grow.

 A thriving economy is advantageous for many but members of this Core Team questioned whether the fast-paced changes would threaten the very things that make Chaffee County special.